phalcon/blog/_posts/2019-09-22-phalcon-v4-0-0-rc1-released.md

 > In this version we are using Zephir 0.12.4 which offers a lot stricter type checks.
 As a result we have discovered a lot of interface to class misalignments and have fixed them.
 {: .alert .alert-warning}

+We are also working to upgrade all of our sample applications to v4.
+[Vokuro](https://github.com/phalcon/vokuro) is nearly completed (minor enhancements remain such as code coverage) and work is already underway for [phalcon-api](https://github.com/phalcon/phalcon-api).

 ## Changelog
 ### Added
 - Added optional boolean parameter to `Phalcon\Http\Request::getURI()` (as well as its interface) which indicates whether or not the method should return only the path without the query string